Dual Credits and SCWI

 • Student Life activities

-Upon successful completion of a Dual Credit course, you will be mailed an official College transcript.
+Upon successful completion of a Dual Credit course, your school board will receive an unofficial transcript to be delivered to you.

 Loyalist College Dual Credit courses are delivered through the following delivery methods: